-Non-assessed essays and other non-assessed assignments, such as Advanced Research Methods, do not contribute to the overall outcome of your degree and have a developmental purpose designed to help you learn more effectively.
+Non-assessed essays do not contribute to the overall outcome of your degree and have a developmental purpose designed to help you learn more effectively.

 In addition to informal feedback provided during classes, meetings with the thesis supervisor and other interactions with teaching staff, all students on taught Masters programmes can expect to receive formal written feedback on at least one designated non-assessed essay during their first term (the Option essay).
 The purpose of this feedback is to: